zhaojun-szh-9815/EC601/VQA_Project/Sprint_2.md

 ![vgg19](https://user-images.githubusercontent.com/55321300/138577656-e6c0a752-49d9-4358-92af-9265ffd54e6e.png)

-&ensp;&ensp;When forward propagation, calulate the norm of the output of the network.
+&ensp;&ensp;When forward propagation, calculate the norm of the output of the network.
 We cannot sure what the usage of this part.<br>

 <h3>QstEncoder:</h3>
 &ensp;&ensp;Using LSTM model.
-Input size is 300, which is a word and it will be picked from the dictionary/ matrix built by pytorch.nn Embedding function.
-Hidden size is 512, which can be customized.
-And there are two layers, it can be recognized as depth in this picture.<br>
+The input size is 300, which is a word and it will be picked from the dictionary/ matrix built by pytorch.nn Embedding function.
+The hidden size is 512, which can be customized.
+And there are two layers, which can be recognized as depth in this picture.<br>

 <div align="center">